-Packaging complies with current UK legislation for the mailing of pathological material.
-All tubes are labelled with the scheme, analyte and sample number.
-The naming convention for the latter is a sequential numeric sample identifier plus a letter where there are multiple specimens in a distribution (e.g. S401, S403, S404).
+Packaging complies with current UK legislation for the mailing of 'Human Exempt Specimens'.
+All tubes are labelled with the scheme name and sample number.
+The naming convention for the latter is a sequential numeric sample identifier plus a letter where there are multiple specimens in a distribution (e.g. S401, S402, S403, S404).